Delsin-Yu/GDPanelFramework/README.md

     /// <summary>
     /// Called by the framework when this instance of panel is opened.
     /// The framework supports automatic panel caching
-    /// so a panel may gets opened multiple times after it's closed.
+    /// so you may reopen a panel after it's closed and cached.
     /// </summary>
     protected override void _OnPanelOpen()
     {